andresanunezt/countries-api/README.md

 # Countries-Api
-Welcome to the Countries API.
+Welcome to the Countries API CLI
+This CLI allows the user to select a country from a list and view infortion about the country, such as population, capital and language spoken.

+All information is pulled from the REST countries api(http://restcountries.eu/#api-endpoints-all).

+# Motivation

 # Installation
 Make sure you have the following Gems installed:

-rest-client
-json
-colorize
+'rest-client'
+'json'
+'colorize'

 With Ruby already installed on your computer and with the appropaite gems, it is as simple as forking and cloning this repository to your local enviornment.
 Navigate to the countries-api folder in your terminal and enter "bin/run_world".